ruivieira/timeseries-mock/README.md

     values: pass,fail
 ```

-This configuration generate a stream of values `pass` or `fail` with a rate one value every 0.1 seconds, with a random walk like mean and a cyclic pattern every minute.
+This configuration generate a stream of values `pass` or `fail` with a rate one value every 0.1 seconds, with a random-walk-like mean and a cyclic pattern every minute.

 ### Multivariate data